Idalia projected to hit Florida as Category 4 hurricane with 'catastrophic' storm surge

 Hurricanes are measured on a five category scale, with a Category 5 being the strongest.
 A Category 3 storm is the first on the scale considered a major hurricane.
 The National Hurricane Center says “catastrophic damage will occur” during a Category 4 storm.

-Idalia was packing sustained winds of 10 mph (177 kph) early Wednesday, after growing into a Category 2 system on Tuesday afternoon.
-It was projected to make landfall later Wednesday morning as a Category 4 storm with winds of at least 130 mph (209 kph) in the lightly populated Big Bend region, where the Florida Panhandle curves into the peninsula.
+Idalia was packing sustained winds of 130 mph (209 kph) early Wednesday.
+It was projected to make landfall later Wednesday morning. in the lightly populated Big Bend region, where the Florida Panhandle curves into the peninsula.
 The result could be a big blow to a state still dealing with lingering damage from last year’s Hurricane Ian.

 The National Weather Service in Tallahassee called Idalia “an unprecedented event” since no major hurricanes on record have ever passed through the bay abutting the Big Bend.